akin2662/akin2662/README.md

 🤖 ***Machine Learning & AI for Robotics***

-* **Supervised & Unsupervised Learning**: I have implemented SVM, SOM, PCA, Logistic Regression algorithms for pattern recognition and anomaly detection.
+* **Supervised & Unsupervised Learning**: I have implemented KNN,SVM, SOM, PCA, Logistic Regression algorithms for pattern recognition and anomaly detection.

 * **Deep Learning**: I have CNNs (Convolutional Neural Networks) for image processing and perception tasks, and experimented with RNNs/LSTMs for sequential data modeling.